 This can be done manually by sticking your finger in the soil and checking for the amount of potting mix that sticks to your finger.
-If that is not something you would like to do on a regular basis you can invest in a moisture metre.
+If that is not something you would like to do on a regular basis you can invest in a moisture meter.

-One option is to grow the plant indoors and transfer it to your garden once growing conditions are better.
+One option is to grow the plant indoors and transfer it to your garden once the growing conditions are better.

 While watering eggplant plants you can do it more often of hotter days and less frequently on cooler days.
 You can invest in automated watering systems to reduce stress.

 So, how often do eggplants need to be watered?
 The answer to this is simple, regularly – even if it means watering the plant a little too often on a hot day.
 The amount of sunlight the plant receives also plays a role as more sun means more evaporation and water loss.

 Eggplant watering is not a complex task if done right.
 As this plant needs a good soak in the sun and a dip in the water pool.
 Finding a balance becomes difficult.
 It sometimes becomes tough to decide how often eggplants need to be watered.